-Study weighs in on diets for kidsMarch 30th, 2012 By Randy Dotinga, HealthDay Reporter in Health /
+Study weighs in on diets for kidsMarch 30, 2012 By Randy Dotinga, HealthDay Reporter in Medicine & Health / Health

 (HealthDay) -- If you're trying to get your child to drop a few pounds, here's some food for thought: A new study finds that among three types of diets, kids preferred the one emphasizing foods that don't cause blood-sugar imbalances.

 Kids also lost weight on the other two diets, however.